express-rate-limit/express-rate-limit/readme.md

 **This library (v6.0.0 or greater) is now pure ESM**.
 CommonJS packages will not be able to synchronously import this package.
-It is now recommended to use this library with NodeJS 14 or greater.
+It is now recommended to use this library with Node 12 or greater.
 Take a look at this [article](https://gist.github.com/sindresorhus/a39789f98801d908bbc7ff3ecc99d99c) for more details.